 - Leverage the prominence of influencers and industry experts to expand reach.

-Add to it a well-researched knowledge of who your competitors are to better time your thought leadership content.
+Include well-researched knowledge of who your competitors are to better time your thought leadership content.
 When tapping these opportunities, you can use versatile content ideas to maintain variety in how you convey so your readers are hooked for the next.
-You can use the likes of long-form insights, blogs, podcasts, videos, newsletters, infographic content, and interactive content to reach out and nail.
+You can use long-form insights, blogs, podcasts, videos, newsletters, infographic content, and interactive content to reach out and nail.

 5. Work on community engagement